We use cookies to ensure you get the best experience on our website.

 • Applications: parameters involving Web applications, domain hijacking and more

-• Human: parameters involving social posture, presence of dedicated security team and more
+• Human: parameters involving social posture, presence of a dedicated security team and more

 Keep in mind that performing a comprehensive review of the vendor’s attack surface requires specific engineering and security know-how.
 Panorays can help by unveiling assets while running tests in parallel with the least amount of false positives.
 This will allow you to quickly review many vendors at once and significantly accelerate and scale this process.